Brahmi script

-Brahmi script was the first in the list of scripts mentioned in the Sanskit Lalitavistara Sūtra.
+Brahmi script was the first in the list of scripts mentioned in the Sanskrit Lalitavistara Sūtra.
 But it took some time for modern scholars to associate this name with the ancient script that we now know as 'Brahmi'.
 At first, modern scholars referred to it in English as "pin-man" script, likening the characters to stick figures.
 It was also known by a variety of other names, including "lath", "Laṭ", "Southern Aśokan", "Indian Pali" or "Mauryan" (Salomon 1998).
 But in the 1880s, Albert Étienne Jean Baptiste Terrien de Lacouperie, based on an observation by Gabriel Devéria, associated the ancient name with the actual script engraved on the monuments.
 Thence the name was adopted in the influential work of Georg Bühler, albeit in the variant form "Brahma".

 The Gupta script of the 5th century is sometimes called "Late Brahmi".
 From the 6th century onward, the Brahmi script diversified into numerous local variants, grouped as the Brahmic family of scripts.
 Dozens of modern scripts used across South and South East Asia have descended from Brahmi, making it one of the world's most influential writing traditions.
 One survey found 198 scripts that ultimately derive from it.

 Among the inscriptions of Ashoka (c.
 3rd century BCE) written in the Brahmi script a few numerals were found, which have come to be called the Brahmi numerals.
 The numerals are additive and multiplicative and, therefore, not place value; it is not known if their underlying system of numeration has a connection to the Brahmi script.
 But in the second half of the 1st millennium CE, some inscriptions in India and Southeast Asia written in scripts derived from the Brahmi did include numerals that are decimal place value, and constitute the earliest existing material examples of the Hindu–Arabic numeral system, now in use throughout the world.
 The underlying system of numeration, however, was older, as the earliest attested orally transmitted example dates to the middle of the 3rd century CE in a Sanskrit prose adaptation of a lost Greek work on astrology.